dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 9) Report final selection for siRNA chemistry - Targets.seq

 10) Check the conservation of the inital targets against 3928 publicly available complete genome isolates across the globe and by other researchers than Wuhan1/Chinese researchers.
-Reduces the list to 9.

-11) Find out the source of the sequences for the discrepencies in the 8 siRNA initally reported here.Confirm the validity and source of the submission .For example siRNA candidate 0 had only one discrepency in the public sequence of the siRNA submitted by Zhejiang Provincial Center for Disease
-            Provention and Control/Beijing Institute of Radiation Medicine, Academy of Military Medical Science, No. 27, Taiping Road, Beijing 100850, P.R.
-China in 2003

-LOCUS       AY297028               29715 bp    RNA     linear   VRL 19-MAY-2003
-DEFINITION  SARS coronavirus ZJ01, complete genome.
-ACCESSION   AY297028
-VERSION     AY297028.1
-KEYWORDS    .
-SOURCE      SARS coronavirus ZJ01
-  ORGANISM  SARS coronavirus ZJ01
-            Viruses; Riboviria; Orthornavirae; Pisuviricota; Pisoniviricetes;
-            Nidovirales; Cornidovirineae; Coronaviridae; Orthocoronavirinae;
-            Betacoronavirus; Sarbecovirus.
-REFERENCE   1  (bases 1 to 29715)
-  AUTHORS   Li,L., Chen,S., Lu,Y., Zhang,M., Weng,J., Bo,X., Yan,J., Ding,Y.,
-            Zhang,Y., Fan,Y., Cheng,S., Sun,O., Mei,L., Li,L., Yao,J., Wang,Z.,
-            Wu,N., Wo,J. and Wang,S.
-  TITLE     SARS coronavirus ZJ01 isolate genome sequence JOURNAL   Unpublished
-REFERENCE   2  (bases 1 to 29715)
-  AUTHORS   Li,L., Chen,S., Lu,Y., Zhang,M., Weng,J., Bo,X., Yan,J., Ding,Y.,
-            Zhang,Y., Fan,Y., Cheng,S., Sun,O., Mei,L., Li,L., Yao,J., Wang,Z.,
-            Wu,N., Wo,J. and Wang,S.
-  TITLE     Direct Submission
-  JOURNAL   Submitted (12-MAY-2003) Zhejiang Provincial Center for Disease
-            Provention and Control/Beijing Institute of Radiation Medicine, Academy of Military Medical Science, No. 27, Taiping Road, Beijing 100850, P.R.
-China

-This would not impact the effectiveness of the siRNA 0 in all the other strain genotypes sequenced to date globally so that siRNA would still be a candidate.
+All hit SARS2 many hit SARS1, three strains are ancestral max matches wrt the Covid-19 strains: MG772933.1, MG772933.1 MN996532.1
+These strains might serve as a consensus for the ancestral origin and analysis of selection/recombination across the SARS2 genome.

+11) report all sequences in 5'-3' orientation now that the multialignment confirms the genome.

 So these siRNA oligos are available for clinical research testing against cases that are not responding to vaccines or other therapy.
-The sequence plus the antisense RNA can be ordered (sources below) and annealed together in a suitable sterile physiological buffer to generate siRNA in a deliverable vapor form and taken into the lungs.
+The sequence plus the antisense RNA can be ordered (sources below e.g. Megascript  RNAi kit - $472/20 reactions ) and annealed together in a suitable sterile physiological buffer to generate siRNA in a deliverable nebulizable vapor form and taken into the lungs.

 # NEW 2020-07-02 Single Line Multiple Alignment of 3928 SARS coV2 isolates
 see SARS_COV2_mafft_singleLine.out.gz
-This file traces the changes in the SARS virus
+This file traces the changes in the SARS virus and is the initial multiple alignment using mafft

 # Sequence Sources:
 sequences can be ordered here: